Theodora (wife of Justinian I): Early years

-Much of her early life, including the date and place of her birth, is uncertain: her birthplace has been proposed by later sources as Syria, Cyprus, Paphlagonia, or Alexandria.
+Much of her early life, including the date and place of her birth, is uncertain: her birthplace has been proposed by later sources as Syria, Cyprus, Paphlagonia and Alexandria.
 The modern consensus seems to be that Theodora most likely was born around 495 and raised in Constantinople.
-Procopius's Secret History is the foremost source of her life before marriage, but some modern scholars regard it as often unreliable and slanderous.
+Procopius's Secret History is the foremost source of her life before marriage, but most modern scholars regard it as often unreliable and slanderous.
 David Potter writes that Procopius' description of Theodora's erotic life "probably was composed as an exaggerated diatribe" and was "certainly not among the most accurate things he ever wrote."

 Her father, Acacius, was a bear keeper for the Hippodrome's Green faction in Constantinople.
 Thus, modern scholars argue that it is highly probable Theodora was a native of the capital – this is furthered in Procopius' narrative.
-Her mother, whose name was not recorded, was a dancer and an actress.
+Her mother, whose name was not recorded, was a dancer and an actress (i.e. prostitute).
 She had two sisters, an elder named Comito and a younger named Anastasia.
 The names of her family probably suggest an upbringing in a Greek-speaking, Christian household.
 After her father's death in her childhood, her mother remarried, but the family lacked a source of income because a Green official was bribed into giving away her stepfather's position.
 Consequently, her mother presented her children before the Hippodrome's crowd as suppliants to the Greens, but the Greens rebuffed her efforts.
 In contrast, the Blue faction took pity on the family and gave them the position.